timchenggu123/FlashMemorize/readme.md

   1) Create a text file

-  2) Type what you want to write on the front side of your first card without hitting <Tab> key or <Enter> key (Instead, you can use a ' -' as a replacement for a line change character by default.
+  2) Type what you want to write on the front side of your first card without hitting {Tab} key or {Enter} key (Instead, you can use a ' -' as a replacement for a line change character by default.
 The specific keyword can be changed by modifying the config file under kwrd_newline)

-  3) Press the <tab> key.
+  3) Press the {tab} key.
 Now you have finished the front side of your card!

   4) Type what you want to write on the back of the card.
 Again, you can use '-' to initialize a new line (Tip: to create a bullet, I use ' --'.
 See some of the test files I have in the WIP folder.)